IT Transformation Strategy: 5-Phase Framework, Roadmap Example, and Implementation Steps

 Monitor Progress Using KPI Metrics

-- System availability and uptime
+- System availability and uptime: Target: 99.9%+ for critical services)

-- Cost savings from automation or consolidation
+- Cost savings from automation or infrastructure consolidation: Track in dollar terms, not just percentages

 Ready to get started?
 To ensure your IT transformation stays on track, effective change management is essential.
 Giva's Change Management Software provides a powerful solution to streamline the change approval process, track modifications, and minimize risks.
 With its user-friendly interface and real-time reporting, Giva empowers IT leaders to manage complex transformations with confidence.
 Ready to take control of your IT changes?
 Learn more about Giva's Change Management Software today.